Not Over You

 "Not Over You" is a song by American recording artist Gavin DeGraw, released as the lead single from his fourth studio album, Sweeter, on May 17, 2011.
 The song was written by DeGraw and Ryan Tedder, and produced by Tedder.
 The song peaked at No. 18 on the Billboard Hot 100, making it DeGraw's most successful song on the chart since his breakout hit "I Don't Want to Be", becoming his fourth Top 40 hit.
 It also became his first song to reach the top spot on the Adult Pop Songs.
+Sara Evans covered the song as a duet with DeGraw on her 2014 album Slow Me Down.

 Background

 The first single from singer-songwriter Gavin DeGraw's fourth album, Sweeter, was a collaboration with OneRepublic's lead singer and songwriter Ryan Tedder.
 According to "Songfacts", the pair initially met when they performed on the same bill and the two, both groove-minded piano players, decided to write together.
 Not Over You is one of two songs DeGraw co-wrote with Tedder for the LP.
 While talking about the collaboration with Tedder, Gavin told The Examiner: "I think Ryan did a great job with featuring piano up front with the vocals."